 However, as someone who works full-time online, I understand what a challenge this can be.

 Even if you just unplug on Sundays or each night once the workday is over, you’ll be able to reap positive benefits.

 Massages are one of the ultimate forms of relaxation and they come with health benefits too.

 You can go to a massage parlor or if money’s tight you can go to a massage school and be a test subject for students taking their clinical OR you can have your partner give you a massage.

 Chiropractors provide so many benefits outside of alignment.

-I started seeing a chiropractor a few years ago, for lower back pain, and I was surprised at all of the health benefits…especially that he’s also able to relieve migraines.
+I started seeing a chiropractor a few years ago, for lower back pain, and I was surprised at all of the health benefits…especially that it is also a natural way to manage migraines.

-This is a 1-2 month self-care visit that I always look forward to as I leave out feeling like a new person.
+This is a visit that I always look forward to as I leave out feeling like a new person.

 Coloring isn’t just for kids.